 Vulture tagging is an important conservation effort that is being implemented by a combined team of conservationists.
-It is a vital way of obtaining information on movements, habitat range and the distance travelled by Vultures.
+It is a vital way of obtaining information on movements, habitat range and the distance traveled by Vultures.
 It also helps understand the routes these birds take, the areas they forage in, their rousting spots and also their survival rate.

 HOW TO REPORT VULTURE SIGHTINGS